 - Website: Twitter | Googlescholar | ORCID

-I am a University Academic Fellow (UAF) in the School of Earth and Environment at the University of Leeds, working in the Centre for Polar Observation and Modelling (CPOM).
-I was awarded a Natural Environment Research Council (NERC) Knowledge Exchange Independent Research Fellowship in 2018, and am formally affiliated with the UK Satellite Applications Catapult.
-I was previously employed by the European Space Agency (ESA) ESRIN in the Earth Observation Science Division, and as an ESA independent research fellow at the University of Leeds, co-sponsored by British Antarctic Survey (BAS).
+I am a University Academic Fellow (UAF) in the School of Earth and Environment at the University of Leeds, working in the Institute for Atmospheric and Climate Science (ICAS).
+I was previously awarded a Natural Environment Research Council (NERC) Knowledge Exchange Independent Research Fellowship which was formally affiliated with the UK Satellite Applications Catapult, along with a European Space Agency (ESA) independent research fellowship at the University of Leeds which was co-sponsored by British Antarctic Survey (BAS).
 I conduct my research activities alongside my teaching responsibility at the University of Leeds.

 My primary field of expertise is Earth Observation of the Polar regions, where over the past decade I have gained a detailed technical understanding of how to process a range of satellite data types (e.g. Synthetic Aperture Radar (SAR), and radar altimetry), from a large number of Earth Observation satellites (e.g. ERS-1/2, ENVISAT, TerraSAR-X, Sentinel-1, CryoSat-2), using multiple processing techniques (e.g. interferometry (InSAR), feature tracking).
 I have used satellite Earth Observation data to write journal papers on ice speed, grounding line location, ice elevation change, and calving front migration.
 I have broader previous experience of working with multispectral optical and polarimetric SAR data for terrestrial applications, such as land surface type classification and vegetation health.
 I am deeply connected to the international Earth Observation community, and through my role on the UK Space Agencies (UKSA) Earth Observation Advisory Committee (EOAC), I enjoy working with academics and space industry experts to identify scientific and industrial strategic goals that shape the future direction of our national Earth Observation capability.